microsoft/SQL_LogScout/README.md

    - VSS Admin (OS) logs for VSS backup-related scenarios

 1. **I/O** - collects the Basic scenario logs and several logs related to disk I/O activity:
+   - Basic scenario
    - [StorPort trace](https://docs.microsoft.com/archive/blogs/askcore/tracing-with-storport-in-windows-2012-and-windows-8-with-kb2819476-hotfix) which gathers information about the device driver activity connected to STORPORT.SYS.
    - High_IO_Perfstats - collects data from disk I/O related DMVs in SQL Server
    - Performance Monitor counters for SQL Server instance and general OS counters

 1. **LightPerf** - collects everything that the GeneralPerf scenario does, _except_ the Extended Event traces.
 This is intended to capture light perf data to get an overall system performance view without detailed execution of queries (no XEvents).